 ✅ But there is an in-between place that gets ignored.
 It’s called “body recomposition.”
 It is widely considered the Holy Grail of physique transformation.
 I think it’s an appropriate title.

 ✅ We hear all kinds of views on this topic.
 Ranging from

 ✅ Well, as with most things, the truth lies somewhere in the middle.
 And context is vital.
-The thing is that when people talk about it not being possible, they’re usually talking about people who have been training with solid programming and progressive overload for 10 years.
-And are already lean.
+The thing is that when people talk about it “not being possible,” they’re usually talking about people who have been training with solid programming and progressive overload for many many years.
+And who are already lean.

 ** In order for muscle to grow, it must be exposed to a stimulus that is greater than what it was previously exposed to, aka PROGRESSIVE OVERLOAD. **

-No, you don’t build abs in the kitchen: You build abs in the weight room utilizing progressive overload.
+❌ And no, you don’t build abs in the kitchen: You build abs in the weight room utilizing progressive overload.
 You diet down to reveal what you’ve built AFTER.

 ✅ Diet is a very small piece of the puzzle.
 It’s importance grows as you advance & are pushing leanness levels or when you are very overweight; but for the majority of you reading this, you can make crazy gains with proper programming at ANY calorie level.

 👉 TRAINING PROVIDES THE STIMULUS FOR GROWTH: NUTRITION IS MERELY PERMISSIVE. 👈 **Read that again**